 What type of window safety devices comply with these changes?

 There are plenty of window restrictors, locks, guards and safety nets that meet both of these requirements.
-It should be noted, however, that different safety devices are suited to different window types.
-This child window safety product guide from the NSW Health Department explains which devices are suited to which window type.
+It should be noted; however, that different safety devices are suited to different window types.
+Find out what type of window you have here.

 Where can I find more info about these changes?

 We recommend you visit the NSW Fair Trading’s website for more information about this new law.